According to the USGS, the Earth contains about 332.5 million cubic miles (mi3), or 1,386 million cubic kilometers (km3) of water.

-The Earth contains about 1.36 billion tons of water.
-This water is in constant motion, cycling through the earth’s water circulation system, moving through the oceans, the air, the land, and back again.
+Earth’s water is in constant motion, cycling through the Earth’s water circulation system, moving through the oceans, the air, the land, and back again.

 |Water source||Water volume, in cubic miles||Water volume, in cubic kilometers||% Freshwater||% total water|